meteor/guide/content/vue.md

 1. What Vue is, and why you would consider using it with Meteor.
 2. How to install Vue in your Meteor application, and how to use it correctly.
-3. [TODO] How to structure your Vue application according to both Meteor's and Vue's style guides
+3. Meteor’s and Vue’s Style Guides and Structure
 4. How to use Vue's SSR (Server-side Rendering) with Meteor.
 5. [TODO] How to integrate Vue with Meteor's realtime data layer.